Effects of dynamical friction on perturbations for evolving dark energy: Effects of the modified evolution of the mass function

 The analysis shows another interesting point.
-Whilst the behaviour of dynamical friction is coherent among the models, and percentage differences are roughly the same, for dissipative pressure friction this is not the case any more.
-First of all the exact difference strongly depends on the background equation of state.
-In fact, excluding model 6, we observe that differences range from 50\% to 75\% for masses of $10^{15}\,M_{\odot}\,h^{-1}$.
-But more importantly, analogously to what happens for the growth factor, we see that the two cases with $\Gamma=-1$ and $\Gamma = -2$ have a different behaviour with respect to each other: in fact, for models with a quintessence behaviour (models 1 and 3), the model with $\Gamma=-2$ predicts more objects than when $\Gamma=-1$.
-Opposite situation when the model is always or at least for some time in the phantom regime.
-Thus, the lower is the equation of state, the stronger are the differences.
+Whilst the behavior of dynamical friction is coherent among the models, and percentage differences are roughly the same, for dissipative pressure friction this is not the case any more.
+First of all, the exact difference strongly depends on the background equation of state.
+In fact, excluding model DE6, we observe that differences range from 50\% to 75\% for masses of $10^{15}\,M_{\odot}\,h^{-1}$.
+But more importantly, analogously to what happens for the growth factor, we see that the two cases with $\Gamma=-1$ and $\Gamma = -2$ have a different behavior with respect to each other: in fact, for models with quintessence behavior (models DE1 and DE3), the model with $\Gamma=-2$ predicts more objects than when $\Gamma=-1$.
+Opposite situation where the model is always, or at least for some time, in the phantom regime.
+Thus, the lower the equation of state, the stronger the differences.